reuk/wayverb/final_todo.md

 	Make it clear that I'm assessing the efficiency + scalability of the approaches

 	Make the narrative really clear

-p.
-24, Multiband filtering: explain why I've picked this filtering method

-Finish writing today
-Send it to Alex, as early as possible tomorrow

 Evaluation:
 	Give examples, show that it kinda works